apache/airflow-site/CONTRIBUTE.md

 ##### What are the results?
 text
 ```
-When you finish your writing blogpost, remember to **remove `draft: true`** from frontmatter.
+When you finish your testimonial, remember to **remove `draft: true`** from frontmatter.

 ---

-To add a new case study manually, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/use-cases/<filename>.md`.
+To add a new testimonial manually, create a markdown file in `<ROOT DIRECTORY>/landing-pages/site/content/<LANGUAGE VERSION>/testimonials/<filename>.md`.
-The filename will also serve as URL for the case study.
+The filename will also serve as URL for the testimonial.

 Then, **at the top of the file**, add frontmatter in following format:

 ```
 ---
-title: "<case study title>"
+title: "<testimonial title>"
-linkTitle: "<case study link title>"
+linkTitle: "<testimonial link title>"
 quote:
     text: "<quote text>"
     author: "<quote author's name>"
 logo: "<logo filename (with extension)>"
+blocktype: testimonial
 ---
 ```
-Below frontmatter, put your blogpost content in following format:
+Below frontmatter, put your testimonial content in the following format:

 ```
 #### What was the problem?